david-sk/projecteuler/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-2. Modify file `src/main.rs` to select a problem to run.

-3. Run the selected problem:
+2. Run a problem, for example:

 ```
-cargo run
+cargo run 1 v1
 ```

+See usage explained in `display_usage` function of `src/main.rs` file.
+Note that this main file must be updated when adding new problems.